 IP matters can be confusing, even for seasoned business owners.
 Ata Patent is here to cut through the complexity and offer guidance.
 We offer client-centric representation to a wide range of businesses and individuals, including those who are looking to secure their intellectual property or who are concerned about violating trademarks.

-We’re Turkish Patent Trial Attorneys
+We’re the Turkish Patent Trial Attorneys

-Ata Patent’s IP Litigation section today carries on the traditions of over 25 years of courtroom practice, representing clients in a broad range of commercial and IP lawsuits.
-The firm’s trial attorneys actively work to improve the IP judiciary by participating as members of advisory committees to improve the speed and efficiency of the national courts.
+Ata Patent’s IP Litigation section today carries on the traditions of over 30 years of courtroom practice, representing clients in a broad range of commercial and Patent Litigation in Turkey.
+The firm’s Turkish patent trial attorneys actively work to improve IP judiciary by participating as members of advisory committees to improve the speed and efficiency of the national courts.

 The partial or total invalidity of a registered IP right may be requested from the Civil IP Courts or other civil courts in the first instance where specialized courts have not yet been established.
 The competent court for these cases is that of the domicile of the defendant who is the owner of the registered IP right in question.

 The judgment of the IP Court may also include the confiscation and destruction of counterfeit products, along with machinery and other equipment used to produce the counterfeits.
 Interim injunctions may also be sought before or during civil infringement cases.
 The owner of the IP right may seek a preliminary ex parte injunction.

 Reach us for Turkish Patent Trial Attorneys

 Since its foundation in 1996, Ata Patent has been the choice of numerous clients throughout the World.
 At Ata Patent, we partner with our clients to grow their businesses by protecting their intellectual property with strategic planning, customized and scalable solutions, and cost-effective project management.

 We prosecute and maintain patents and trademarks across a variety of industries and in multiple countries, and litigate in IP courts and before TPTO..